Welcome To The Divide

 slumber from an insomniac.
 My reality began as a series of carefully

-constructed dream-prompts which guided my mind along a predetermined and
+constructed dream-prompts that guided my mind along a predetermined and

-optimized path while my budding brain was glued together like some sort of
+optimized path while my blooming brain was glued together like some sort of

 popsicle-stick kingdom of conscripted meditative consciousness.